tnordloh/arduino_16_port_plant_reader/README.md

 # Plant moisture sensor, with up to 16 ports #

-This moisture sensor uses arduino's analog sensor, to detect when a plqnt needs to be watered.
+This moisture sensor uses arduino's analog sensor, to detect when a plant needs to be watered.
 Placing two wires into the plant soil, then sending a charge through the soil will produce a number between 0 and 1023.
 With some experimentation, we picked "550" as dry, and "650" as REALLY dry.